 b) Registration for Option 1:

 i.
 Deadlines (see also Section VII): Students must register for Option 1 of the J.D.
-Written Work Requirement in advance of engaging in the work by submitting the required registration form and proposal to the faculty supervisor for approval and then submitting the form and proposal to the Registrar’s Office by October 6, 2017 for fall term (2Ls and 3Ls), by November 7, 2018 for the winter term, and by the second Friday in February for spring term (all J.D. students) for spring term.
+Written Work Requirement in advance of engaging in the work by submitting the required registration form and proposal to the faculty supervisor for approval and then submitting the form and proposal to the Registrar’s Office by October 10, 2018 for fall term (2Ls and 3Ls), by November 7, 2018 for the winter term, and by the second Friday in February for spring term (all J.D. students) for spring term.
 Forms are available in hard copy at the Office of the Registrar, WCC 4007 and online.

 ii.
 Proposal: The proposal should set forth the intended topic in a few sentences and describe the approach proposed for the work, the extent and type of research, interest in the topic, previous work done in the area, and the intended written product (e.g., 30-page paper, research memo, etc.).
 Since faculty members may require additional preliminary work, such as an elaboration of the question to be addressed, the methodology to be used, a draft outline, or a longer description before accepting a proposal, students are advised to seek approval well in advance of the registration deadline.
 The Registrar’s Office will not accept J.D.
 Written Work Registration forms without a proposal attached and approved by the faculty supervisor.

 iv.
 Second-year students who register to fulfill Option 1 of the J.D.
 Written Work Requirement during the second year, and who anticipate that they may not complete this work by the end of the academic year, should be aware that if they have not completed 24 graded credits for the year of which no fewer than 18 are for Law School work they will be ineligible for the Sears Prize.

 2. Option 2 of the J.D.
 Written Work Requirement